Houston Deferred Adjudication Attorney

 If you are having difficulty fulfilling the conditions of your probation or if a motion to revoke your probation has been filed, please contact a probation revocation lawyer at our law firm as soon as possible.
 We have had success getting probation reinstated and conditions of probation changed for our clients.

-About Deferred Adjudication in Texas
+What is a Deferred Adjudication in Texas?

 Deferred adjudication is a second chance to avoid a guilty finding and criminal sentence.
-If you have received a deferred adjudication, the judge decided there was enough evidence to find you guilty, but deferred the guilty finding while he places you on community supervision, i.e. probation.
+If you have received deferred adjudication, the judge decided there was enough evidence to find you guilty, but deferred the guilty finding while he places you on community supervision, i.e. probation.